nd1012/wan24-Crypto-BC/README.md

 | Twofish 256 CBC (ISO10126 padding) | 7 | TWOFISH256CBC |
 | Twofish 256 GCM AEAD (128 bit MAC) | 8 | TWOFISH256GCM |

-**NOTE**: FrodoKEM and NTRUEncrypt are currently disabled, 'cause there seems to be a bug (missing code) in the Bouncy Castle library for exporting/importing private keys (at last).

 NTRUSign is currently not implemented, 'cause it'd require the using code to be GPL licensed.
 This algorithm may be included in a separate package which is licensed using the GPL license (to avoid misunderstandings) in the future.

+**NOTE**: SPHINCS+ and NTRUEncrypt key serialization uses a custom serializer at present, which will change in the future, as soon as Bouncy Castle implemented a (working) serializer (again).
+This change will require a manual key conversion from the current serialization format.

 ## How to get it